 But those are the good nights.
 The ones when I actually remembered!

-So to help you avoid those on the spot explanations when your kids wake up the next day to find their Elf sitting in the same place, I’ve put together a huge list of reasons why the Elf did not move.
+To help you avoid those on the spot explanations when your kids wake up the next day full of Christmas spirit to find their Elf sitting in the exact same spot, I’ve put together a huge list of reasons why the Elf did not move.

 Some of these reasons are with the help of my community members and their brilliant ideas!